-We are in the process of expanding the following existing categories: (i) indoor and outdoor furniture, where we continue to broaden our assortments in upholstery, dining and occasional, as well as introduced new finishes in our living, dining and bedroom collections; (ii) rugs, where we continue to significantly enhance our collection developed by Ben Soleimani of Mansour Rug, a 4th generation, family rug business known for its innovative designs; (iii) lighting, where we have significantly expanded our assortment; and (iv) baby and child products, where we continue to expand our assortments in furniture, textiles and décor.
+We are in the process of expanding the following existing categories: (i) indoor and outdoor furniture, where we continue to broaden our assortments in upholstery, dining and occasional, as well as introduced new finishes in our living, dining and bedroom collections; (ii) rugs, where we continue to significantly enhance our collection developed by Ben Soleimani of Mansour Rug, a 4th generation, family rug business known for its innovative designs, and plan a new Source Book devoted to rugs in Fall 2013; (iii) lighting, where we have significantly expanded our assortment; (iv) baby and child products, where we continue to expand our assortments in furniture, textiles and décor; and (v) leather furnishings, where we plan to introduce a new Source Book showcasing our expanded leather assortment in Fall 2013.
 We have also introduced our collection of smaller living space furnishings, and custom window shades and blinds.

 We are continuing to introduce select new product categories where we can offer a dominant merchandise assortment consistent with our brand positioning in other product categories.
 We recently launched two new collections through distinct Source Books: Tableware, our collection of dinnerware, flatware and table linens, and Objects of Curiosity, our collection of unique decorative accessories and objects for the home.
+We also have announced the introduction of RH Contemporary Art, our entry into the world of art, RH Kitchen, our collection of kitchen furnishings and accessories, and RH Antiques & Artifacts, our introduction of a curated assortment of antiques.

-We have a successful record in introducing complementary product categories, including Outdoor in Spring 2006, Baby & Child in Spring 2008, Garden in Spring 2010 and Small Spaces in Spring 2012.
+We have a successful record in introducing complementary product categories, including Outdoor in Spring 2006, Baby & Child in Spring 2008, Garden in Spring 2010, Small Spaces in Spring 2012 and Objects of Curiosity and Tableware, both in Spring 2013.
 Each of these new product categories was introduced as a new, standalone catalog.
 Historically, once a category is tested and proven in our direct business, we selectively roll out an edited collection of the products in our stores.
 We believe this approach allows us to efficiently launch categories in a disciplined, expeditious and cost-effective manner.
 For example, our Garden collection took seven months from concept to introduction, with minimal additional resources required to launch.